laxmankrishnamurti/System-Design/03-(Micro-Services)/M-02(Node.js + Express.js + TypeScript)/01-Node.js/01-Getting Started/JavaScript/02-Expressions/expressions.md

    - This is used to initiaze an object from a class.
 In other words, we can say this is used to create an instance of a class.

 3. **new.target**

+   - It is used to check whether a constructor or a class is called with _new_ keyword or not.
+   - If it is, then _new.target_ referes to the constructor function or the class being called.
+   - If not, it will be _undefined_

+Means when we call a function with _new_ keyword it creates a new object and runs the constructor(sayHello function in this case) function in the context of that new object.